 Supervised practice in psychotherapy in mental health settings.
+Pre-Requisites: PSYC 5370 Therapeutic Interventions I, PSYC 5350, Advanced Psychopathology and Diagnosis, and PSYC 5160, The Helping Relationship.
 Students will complete a minimum of 225 hours of documented work within the selected agency setting.
-Requires a minimum GPA of 3.0 and permission of program coordinator for the Master of Science in Psychology.
+Students must have completed PSYC 5370 Therapeutic Interventions I, PSYC 5350, Advanced Psychopathology and Diagnosis, and PSYC 5160, The Helping Relationship with a minimum GPA of 3.0 in Master in Clinical Psychology program prior to enrolling in practicum.
+Requires permission of program coordinator for the Master of Science in Psychology.
+May be repeated for a maximum of 6 hours.
+Admission to M.S. in Clinical/Counseling program